Movement disorder

-Movement disorder refers to any clinical syndrome with either an excess of movement or a paucity of voluntary and involuntary movements, unrelated to weakness or spasticity.
-Movement disorders are synonymous with basal ganglia or extrapyramidal diseases.
+Movement disorders are clinical syndromes with either an excess of movement or a paucity of voluntary and involuntary movements, unrelated to weakness or spasticity.
+Movement disorders present with extrapyramidal symptoms and are caused by basal ganglia disease.
 Movement disorders are conventionally divided into two major categories- hyperkinetic and hypokinetic.

 Hyperkinetic movement disorders refer to dyskinesia, or excessive, often repetitive, involuntary movements that intrude upon the normal flow of motor activity.

-Hypokinetic movement disorders refer to akinesia (lack of movement), hypokinesia (reduced amplitude of movements), bradykinesia (slow movement), and rigidity.
+Hypokinetic movement disorders fall into one of four subcategories: akinesia (lack of movement), hypokinesia (reduced amplitude of movements), bradykinesia (slow movement), and rigidity.
 In primary movement disorders, the abnormal movement is the primary manifestation of the disorder.
 In secondary movement disorders, the abnormal movement is a manifestation of another systemic or neurological disorder.
+Treatment depends upon the underlying disorder.